"Civitate - Ritual Intervention" exhibition by Branimir Karanović March 31st - April 6th > Opening on Thursday, March 31st, at 19:15h

-In ritual organization of Serbia’s public life presidential and parliamentary elections hold a very important position.
+In a ritual organization of Serbia’s public life presidential and parliamentary elections hold a very important position.
 Before they are supposed to be held the whole country stops.
-Only thing that remains active is the marketing machinery which tries to affect the voters with flashy images and seducing slogans.
+The only thing that remains active in the marketing machinery which tries to affect the voters with flashy images and seducing slogans.

-Branimir Karanovic was born in year 1950 in the city of Belgrade.
+Branimir Karanović was born in 1950, the City of Belgrade.
 Since 1974 he has had many individual and has been a part of many collective exhibitions both in Serbia and abroad and has won a vast number of awards.
-He has worked as a professor of photography on the Academy of Arts in Novi Sad from 1978 to 1997, and has been working as a professor of photography in the graphics department of Faculty of Applied Arts on the University of Arts in Belgrade.
+He has worked as a professor of photography at the Academy of Arts in Novi Sad from 1978 to 1997 and has been working as a professor of photography in the graphics department of Faculty of Applied Arts on the University of Arts in Belgrade.